MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 - Internal Storage

-You can boot from a specific device immediately, or you can swipe left on that device’s entry in the list using the touchscreen.
+You can boot from a specific device immediately, or swipe left on that device's entry in the list using the touchscreen.
 You can also boot immediately to a USB device or USB Ethernet adapter when the Surface device is powered off by pressing the **Volume Down** button and the **Power** button simultaneously.

 For the specified boot order to take effect, you must set the **Enable Alternate Boot Sequence** option to **On**, as shown in Figure 7.